Axway/amplifycentral-open-docs/README.md

 1. click on the "generate public deploy key" button
 1. go to https://github.com/Axway/axway-open-docs-common/settings/keys and add in the generate key

+Note: the repo **axway-open-docs-common/** might not stay private so this is not needed

 # Contribute

 We welcome your contributions!
 To get started, go to <https://axway-open-docs.netlify.com/> and click **Documentation** in the top menu.
 Browse the documentation and use the options in the right navigation to edit any page using GitHub or Netlify CMS.